aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

 it appears very likely that Mu will incorporate Friendly-traceback natively.
-For now, it is nonetheless possible to use Friendly-traceback productively with Mu at the cost of writing a 3-line program whose syntax is unfortunately not very user friendly.
+For now, it is nonetheless possible to use Friendly-traceback productively with Mu by of adding a single line at the top of the program to be execute.
 This is described below.
 But first, one has to install Friendly-traceback in Mu's environment.

 Installation